alexwing/TerrainHillDefence/readme.md

 - Mouse : Mouse look
 - Scroll wheel : Height over terrain
 - mouse click right: set lock/unlock movement
+- mouse click left: Show the tower to place it on the terrain (The tower is painted in the color of the team of the nearest tower, if it is far from the tower it will be painted black and cannot be instantiated.)
-- mouse click left: Placing the tower on the terrain (TO DO)
+- mouse double click left: Placing the tower on the terrain.

 ## Implemented